BeatrisIlieva/devto-articles/articles/beginner-guide-to-http-and-rest.md

 An HTTP response has a structure similar to a request.

-1. **Headers**
+### Headers

+#### Status Line

-[Mandatory] **Status Line** – The status code indicates whether the request was successful or not.
+The status code indicates whether the request was successful or not.
 It consists of a numeric status code and a corresponding status message, informing the client about the outcome of the request.

 ```javascript
 HTTP/1.1 200 OK
 ```

+#### Other Headers

-**Other Headers**  – In this example, the server specifies that the returned content is in HTML format so that the browser knows how to parse and render it correctly:
+In this example, the server specifies that the returned content is in HTML format so that the browser knows how to parse and render it correctly:

 ```javascript
 Content-Type: text/html
 ```

-2. **Body**
+### Body

 The response body contains the actual content sent by the server.